 Make sure that your custom strategy XML file is well-formed and contains all required elements to ensure that the application performs as expected.

-To make a custom risk strategy available in Nexpose, take the following steps:
+Make a custom risk strategy available in Nexpose

 - Copy your custom XML file into the directory [installation_directory]/shared/riskStrategies/custom/global.